Spicy Macaroni Salad

 If you’re going to make real macaroni salad, the two things that you need to get right are the macaroni and the mayo.

-For starters, be careful not to overcook your macaroni.
+The macaroni salad nightmare is overcooked pasta.
 I find that mine cooks faster than the package says, so keep an eye on it.
 It shouldn’t be soggy at all.
 Al dente is the technical term.

-When it’s done, drain it and drizzle it with a tiny amount of oil so the pasta doesn’t stick together.
+When it’s done, drain it and drizzle it with a tiny amount of olive oil so the pasta doesn’t stick together.

 When it comes to the mayo, I really encourage you to try to make your own if you can.
 Homemade mayo is leaps and bounds above any store-bought version I’ve tried.
 But, store-bought is fine in a pinch!